Last Updated on

 SEO: The Cons

-When you’re just starting out in search engine marketing, using SEO can feel a little like pitting your turtle against the hare.
+When you’re just starting out in search engine marketing, using SEO or PPC can feel a little like pitting your turtle against the hare.
 Bringing a knife to a gunfight.
-Organic traffic and excellent rankings can be slow to come by.
-Moreover, you need to pick your keywords and develop your content carefully to make sure you stand out from the crowd, stack up against the big guns.
+With SEO, organic traffic and excellent rankings can be slow to come.
+Moreover, you need to pick your keywords and develop your content carefully to make sure you stand out from the crowd and stack up against the big guns.
 (Think Amazon et al.)

 SEO also requires a certain amount of know-how and skill.